 Currently, however, it is an open question as to how results obtained from social simulation models can be productively applied to the design of distributed information systems.
 There is currently no general method whereby desirable results from a social simulation model can be imported into a distributed system.
-It is certainly not currently the case that techniques and models can be simply slotted into distributed systems.
+It is certainly not currently the case that techniques and models can be simply "slotted into" distributed systems.
 Extensive experimentation and modification is required.
 Hence, in this chapter we give specific examples from P2P systems where such an approach been applied.

-5 What about agent orientated design approaches?
+What about agent orientated design approaches?

-Multi-Agent Systems (MAS) design approaches have been previously been proposed [31] which attempt to address some the design issues raised by open systems.
+Multi-Agent Systems (MAS) design approaches have been previously been proposed (Wooldridge and Jennings 1995) which attempt to address some the design issues raised by open systems.
 Those approaches start with a "blank-sheet" design approach rather than looking for biological or social inspiration.
 The focus therefore has tended to be on logical foundations, proof, agent languages and communication protocols.
-For example, the BDI agent framework starts from the assumption that agents within a system follow a particular logical architecture based on "folk psychological" cognitive objects such as beliefs or intentions [21].
+For example, the BDI agent framework starts from the assumption that agents within a system follow a particular logical architecture based on "folk psychological" cognitive objects - such as beliefs or intentions (Rao and Georgeff 1991).
 However, such approaches have difficulty scaling to large societies with complex interactions particularly where the effects of emergence and self-organisation are important.
-A more recent approach within MAS work has been to look towards self-organising approaches using simulation to capture processes of emergence [5].
+A more recent approach within MAS work has been to look towards self-organising approaches using simulation to capture processes of emergence (Brueckner et al 2006).
 In this work heavy use has been made of biological and socially inspired approaches.

-6 Examples of socially inspired P2P systems
+Examples of socially inspired P2P systems